-Before seeking treatment, it’s best to see a podiatrist to determine your condition and help you find the best cause of treatment.
+It’s best to see a Podiatrist to determine your condition and help you find the best course of treatment.

 Once they know what’s causing the problem, they can offer the most suitable form of treatment.
 Sometimes this can be as simple as changing your footwear.
 However, in acute cases, you may need to undergo corn removal surgery.
-If there’s an underlying cause, such as hammertoe, you’ll need to address that.
+If there’s an underlying cause, such as hammertoe, this will also need to be addressed.